 Délphine is a skilled metallurgist who is involved in many of the ongoing projects at Thamshavn, and she made sure that I could take part in a few.
 In fact, I was responsible for three projects during my stay.
 First, I was engaged in standardization of furnace stoking, ultimately leading the production of a standard operational procedure document and a twenty-minute long film aimed at new operators.
 Secondly, I investigated how we could optimize the moisture analysis of raw materials performed by the operators.
 This work led to changes in the operators’ routines and the installation of a new drying cabinet as well as new sample collectors.
 The last project - still ongoing - deals with how we can tune the radiclone (coarse particle screener) to get the most out of the off-gas silica.

 Through these projects, I could, among others, work with the operators, mechanics, electricians and process engineers.
 I think this was quite advantageous, as I learned to know the life of the plant from multiple angles.

-The plant sits on historical grounds.
+Picture: The plant sits on historical grounds.
 It houses some historical buildings, such as this original railway station from 1908, part of Norway’s first electrical railway, Thamshavnbanen.

 Finally, I was fortunate enough to join my very good colleagues on various social events, including an authentic “Trøndersk” cabin trip and a memorable Christmas party.
 It feels strange to leave the plant and its staff who have taken good care of me, but new adventures await at Elkem Salten in a few weeks.